pagkly/Zed/Investopedia3/Modified Duration.md

 Modified Duration
 ## What Is Modified Duration?

 Modified duration is a formula that expresses the measurable change in the value of a security in response to a change in interest rates.
 Modified duration follows the concept that interest rates and bond prices move in opposite directions.
-This formula is used to determine the effect that a 100-basis-point (1%) change in [interest rates](https://www.investopedia.com/terms/i/interestrate.asp) will have on the price of a bond.
+This formula is used to determine the effect that a 100-basis-point (1%) change in [[interest rates]](https://www.investopedia.com/terms/i/interestrate.asp) will have on the price of a bond.

 ## Formula and Calculation of Modified Duration

 Modified Duration\=Macauley Duration1+YTMnwhere:Macauley Duration\=weighted average term tomaturity of the cash flows from a bondYTM\=yield to maturityn\=number of coupon periods per year\\begin{aligned} &\\text{Modified Duration} = \\frac{ \\text{Macauley Duration} }{ 1 + \\frac{ \\text{YTM} }{ n } } \\\\ &\\textbf{where:} \\\\ &\\text{Macauley Duration} = \\text{weighted average term to}\\\\ &\\text{maturity of the cash flows from a bond} \\\\ &\\text{YTM} = \\text{yield to maturity} \\\\ &n = \\text{number of coupon periods per year} \\\\ \\end{aligned}

-Modified duration is an [extension](https://www.investopedia.com/ask/answers/051415/what-difference-between-macaulay-duration-and-modified-duration.asp) of the [Macaulay duration](https://www.investopedia.com/terms/m/macaulayduration.asp), which allows investors to measure the sensitivity of a bond to changes in interest rates.
+Modified duration is an [[extension]](https://www.investopedia.com/ask/answers/051415/what-difference-between-macaulay-duration-and-modified-duration.asp) of the [[Macaulay duration]](https://www.investopedia.com/terms/m/macaulayduration.asp), which allows investors to measure the sensitivity of a bond to changes in interest rates.
 Macaulay duration calculates the weighted average time before a bondholder receives the bond's cash flows.
 In order to calculate modified duration, the Macaulay duration must first be calculated.
 The formula for the Macaulay duration is:

 Macauley Duration\=∑t\=1n(PV×CF)×TMarket Price of Bondwhere:PV×CF\=present value of coupon at period tT\=time to each cash flow in yearsn\=number of coupon periods per year\\begin{aligned} &\\text{Macauley Duration} = \\frac{ \\sum\_{t=1}^{n} ( \\text{PV} \\times \\text{CF} ) \\times \\text{T} }{ \\text{Market Price of Bond} } \\\\ &\\textbf{where:} \\\\ &\\text{PV} \\times \\text{CF} = \\text{present value of coupon at period } t \\\\ &\\text{T} = \\text{time to each cash flow in years} \\\\ &n = \\text{number of coupon periods per year} \\\\ \\end{aligned}

-Here, (PV) \* (CF) is the [present value](https://www.investopedia.com/terms/p/presentvalue.asp) of a coupon at period t and T is equal to the time to each cash flow in years.
+Here, (PV) \* (CF) is the [[present value]](https://www.investopedia.com/terms/p/presentvalue.asp) of a coupon at period t and T is equal to the time to each cash flow in years.
 This calculation is performed and summed for the number of periods to maturity.

 ### Key Takeaways